Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

   --role-name CruddurServiceExecutionRole \
   --policy-document file://aws/policies/service-execution-policy.json
 ```
-***{The CruddurServiceExecutionPolicy must also have the following rules which can be created inline via the console or added as lined to the JSON policy document:
+***{The CruddurServiceExecutionPolicy must also have the following rules which can be created inline via the console or added as lines to the JSON policy document:
  ecr:GetAuthorizationToken,
  ecr:BatchCheckLayerAvailability,
  ecr:GetDownloadUrlForLayer,